usmanwardag/dollar_bot/README.md

 4. **SMTP Password**: The `smtp_password` variable is set, you need to generate an "App Password".
 An App Password is a 16-character code that allows you to access your Gmail account without revealing your real password.
 To generate an App Password, follow these steps:

-   a.
-Go to your Google Account settings (https://myaccount.google.com/).
+   - Go to your Google Account settings (https://myaccount.google.com/).
-   b.
-In the "Security" section, under "Signing in to Google", select "App Passwords".
+   - In the "Security" section, under "Signing in to Google", select "App Passwords".
-   c.
-Select "Mail" and "Other (Custom name)" from the dropdown menus.
+   - Select "Mail" and "Other (Custom name)" from the dropdown menus.
-   d.
-Click "Generate".
+   - Click "Generate".
-   e.
-Google will provide you with a 16-character App Password.
+   -  Google will provide you with a 16-character App Password.
 Use this as your `smtp_password` in your code.

 By customizing these settings, you can send emails from any email account using SMTP.
 Just ensure you are adhering to the security guidelines provided by your email provider.